typhonjs-node-jspm/typhonjs-config-jspm-parse/README.md

 In this case `backbone` is mapped to `github:typhonjs-parse/backbone-parse-es6@master`

-The above code example searches for the mapped package `typhonjs-core-backbone-common` which is mapped in the `package.json` of `github:typhonjs-parse/backbone-parse-es6@master`: https://github.com/typhonjs-parse/backbone-parse-es6/blob/master/package.json
+The above code example searches for the mapped package `typhonjs-core-backbone-events` which is mapped in the `package.json` of `github:typhonjs-parse/backbone-parse-es6@master`: https://github.com/typhonjs-parse/backbone-parse-es6/blob/master/package.json